scnlong/scnlong.github.io/index.md

 ### Research

  - ##### The mathematical structure of chemical space.
-  I am considering incorporating nuclear charges and coordinates into the same framework in quantum mechanics, for the potential quantum chemistry simulation purpose, at least.
+  I am considering incorporating nuclear charges and coordinates into the same framework in quantum mechanics.
 In this case, Hilbert space and Schrödinger equation need to be extended, [arXiv:2012.00843].

  - ##### Connections between computation theory and enriched complex physical phenomena.
 Classical computation, in Turing machine sense, belongs to some kind of reductionism which reduce a complicated computation into discrete sets and mappings.
 Quantum computation, in contrast to classical one, it can be reduced to a robust continuous mixing of discrete states (i.e. superposition states) and discrete transitions.
 As for many physical experiments, which computations can simulate, to some extent, are *single* purpose many-body simultaneous and continuous *emergence* computations.
 If we unify computation and experiment within the same framework, with the view of continuity and complexity, what will be the theory connecting them?